 - Cocaine/Crack – Depression, irritability, anxiety, agitation, paranoia, loss of appetite

 - Heroin – Vomiting, diarrhea, muscle and bone pain, restless legs, body chills, sweating, insomnia, anxiety, irritability

 - Prescription Pills – Irritability, anxiety, sweating, memory problems, heart palpitations, hand tremors, seizures

 - Opiates – Sleep disturbance, loss of appetite, diarrhea, vomiting, muscle and joint pain, anxiety, body chills, sweating

 - Methamphetamines – Lack of energy, severe depression, hallucinations, anxiety, cravings, obsessions

 - Ecstasy/Hallucinogens – Depression, anxiety, paranoia, insomnia, agitation, cravings, obsessions, poor memory

 - Marijuana – Anxiety, agitation, loss of appetite, obsession, cravings, insomnia

 - Spice/Synthetic Marijuana – Lethargy, nausea, vomiting, anxiety, excessive sweating, cravings, suicidal thoughts/actions, violent behavior

-- Bath Salts/Flakka – Fatigue, anxiety, irritability, aggression, violent outbursts, depression, lack in focus
+- Bath Salts/Flakka – Fatigue, anxiety, irritability, aggression, violent outbursts, depression, lack of focus

 - Suboxone – Insomnia, body aches, restless legs, anxiety, depression, vomiting, diarrhea, cravings, frustration/agitation